AlchlcDvl/TownOfUsReworked/README.md

 **Origin**: Town Of Us Imitator

-The Retributionist can mimic dead crewmates.
+The Retributionist can mimic the roles of dead crewmates.
 During meetings, the Retributionist can select who they are going to mimic for the following round from the dead.
 It should be noted the Retributionist can not use all Crew roles and cannot use any Non-Crew role.
 The cooldowns, limits and everything will be set by the settings for their respective roles.

 ## Revealer <img height="17" src="./Images/Revealer.png">